-- "Yes, wow.
-What are your initial thoughts?" - × Instead of: 'well, first you can tell him he can't talk to you like that' (Advice)
+"Yes, wow.
+What are your initial thoughts?"

+Instead of: "Well, first you can tell him he can't talk to you like that." (advice).
+Or:

 "And now my sister is saying that my mom should move in with us!
 How is that possible?"